prudhvi2003/Image-Classification-Project/README.md

 # Image-Classification-Project
 In this data science and machine learning project, we classify sports personalities.
 We restrict classification to only 5 people,

-Maria Sharapova
+Maria Sharapova,
-Serena Williams
+Serena Williams,
-Virat Kohli
+Virat Kohli,
-Roger Federer
+Roger Federer,
-Lionel Messi
+Lionel Messi,
 Here is the folder structure,

 UI : This contains ui website code